Expand All Collapse All

 (f) Compensation:

-1. Full-time employees shall be compensated at the rate of 100% of the employee’s base pay for a period not to exceed 240 hours during the available 12-week period;
+1. Subject to the limitations set forth below, full-time employees shall be compensated at the rate of 100% of the employee’s base pay for a period not to exceed 240 hours during the available 12-week period;

-2. Part-time employees shall be compensated at the rate of 100% of the employee’s base pay for a period not to exceed 6 weeks based upon the employee’s average number of hours worked in the 6 months immediately preceding the commencement of parental leave.
-(Example: if an employee works an average of 25 hours per week during the 6 month look-back period, the employee shall be paid their base pay for 25 hours per week for 6 weeks).
+2. Subject to the limitations set forth below, part-time employees shall be compensated at the rate of 100% of the employee’s base pay for a period not to exceed 6 weeks based upon the employee’s average number of hours worked in the 6 months immediately preceding the commencement of parental leave.
+(Example: If an employee works an average of 25 hours per week during the 6- month look-back period, the employee shall be paid their base pay for 25 hours per week for six weeks.) .

 (g) Limitations: